 The cooperative education component assures that there is a written training agreement which includes a plan for the expected achievements of the student during on-the-job training experience; a plan for compensation of the student if applicable; and that the program is delivered in cooperation with local business and/or any governmental organization or agency through specialized in-the-school instruction provided by qualified teachers and on-the-job training.

 Application and Renewal.
 Districts shall submit requests for approval of a proposed new career and technical education program and for renewal of approval of existing programs on forms and containing information required by the Board.
-Program approvals may be granted for a period of time not exceeding five (5) calendar years, and must be renewed before the expiration of the prior approval period unless an extension is granted by the Board after approval by the CCCS CTE Dean for special circumstances.
+Program approvals may be granted for a period of time not exceeding five (5) calendar years, and must be renewed before the expiration of the prior approval period unless an extension is granted by the Board after approval by the CCCS CTE State Director or Designee for special circumstances.
 Program approvals may be conditioned on meeting requirements for improving the quality of the program within a certain period of time.
 If a program is approved at any part of the fiscal year, it is approved for the entire fiscal year.

 Program Revision.
-Any changes made to an approved program must be approved by the Board.
+Any changes made to an approved program must be approved by the Board or designee.
 If a revision substantially changes the focus or content of the program, the district shall be required to follow the requirements for renewal of a program.

 Disapproval or Revocation of Approval.
 The Board may deny approval of a proposed program, or revoke approval of an existing program, if it finds that the Criteria for Review are not being met.